vtex-apps/formatted-price/README.md

 ## Usage

-Add `"vtex.price": "0.x"` to your dependencies.
+Add `"vtex.formatted-price": "0.x"` to your dependencies.